tytydraco/yessleep/out/The_woman_in_the_window.md

 "Exactly, Michael's right.
 We could get proof of her and debunk her down to just an old hag.
 Or are you actually scared, like a wuss?"

-I sighed, I still had a boiling uneasy but I didn't want then to think I'm scared of someone who's probably not real.
+I sighed, I still had a boiling uneasy but I didn't want them to think I'm scared of someone who's probably not real.
 I jabbed Philip in the side, "Fine, but you're coming with me."

 "Perfect."
 He grinned.